MichaelAkridge-NOAA/model-card-template/README.md

    quarto render my_model_card.qmd --to pdf
    ```
    The output will be in the `_output` folder.

+4. **Automate with GitHub Actions:**
+   - A workflow in `.github/workflows/quarto-model-card.yml` renders the Quarto template whenever `.qmd` files change or the workflow is manually run.
+   - The rendered model card (HTML/PDF) is uploaded as a workflow artifact for easy download.

 ### Template Features
 - Clean, one-page layout